Macros

 expression.

-For example, using the filter_by_status
+For example, we can apply the cents_to_dollars